FindMySchool LogoFindMySchool

 Good

 Mangotsfield School is a state funded secondary, so admissions are coordinated through the local authority rather than handled as a fee paying entry process.
 The school encourages families to visit, and states it holds an Open Evening in September each year.
-For 2026 entry into Year 7 across South Gloucestershire, the published local authority deadline is 31 October 2025, and late applications are considered after 2 March 2026.
+For September 2027 entry into Year 7 across South Gloucestershire, online applications open on 7 September 2026, the published local authority deadline is 31 October 2026, and offers are released on 1 March 2027.

 In the admissions data available for this school, the most recent snapshot indicates oversubscription, with 544 applications for 255 offers.
 This is not a guarantee of continued pressure in every year, but it is a useful signal that some families will need to treat admission as competitive rather than automatic.